-diabetes mellitus (Type 2) (n=7), hypotension (n=4) and hyperthyroidism (n=2), the latter two which are seen among the female officers.
+Common comorbidities diagnosed among the police personnel of Eluru prior to lockdown duties include Hypertension (n=10), Diabetes Mellitus (Type 2) (n=7), Hypotension (n=4) and Hyperthyroidism (n=2), the latter two which are seen among the female officers.

-At the time of collecting data, BP and post-prandial blood sugar levels were checked, with which several officers exhibiting hypertension (n=25) and diabetes mellitus (Type 2) (n=13) were identified.
+At the time of collecting data, BP and post-prandial blood sugar levels were checked, with which several officers exhibiting Hypertension (n=25) and Diabetes Mellitus (Type 2) (n=13) were identified.